Error Inhibiting Methods for Finite Elements

 \subsubsection{Proof of Stability}

 The generalization to higher dimensions is done seamlessly.
-Indeed, the operator ${\Theta}_{j-1/2}$ as defined in the previous section for one dimension only, can be defined for two dimensions.
-In two dimensions, it is a combination of the contributions from each side of the cell and the average of two integrals of one dimension, in the $x$ and $y$ direction respectively.
-Since all contributions are non positive, as shown in the one dimensional case, the combination of those is non-positive as well.
+Indeed, the operator ${\Theta}_{j-1/2}$, as defined in the previous section for one dimension only, can be defined for two or more dimensions.
+In two dimensions, it is a linear combination of the contributions from each side of the cell and the average of two integrals of one dimension, in the $x$ and $y$ direction, respectively.\\